Interactive Jobs

 What is an interactive job?
 Why use interactive jobs?

-An interactive job requests resources from a queue, and immediately opens a session on the assigned nodes so you can work interactively.
-This is done usually on specially designated interactive or test queues/partitions, that have low to no wait times (but also usually low maximum resource allocation and short maximum sessions), so your session can start immediately.
-This can also be attempted on normal queues, but of course you would have to be present at the terminal when your job actually starts.
+An interactive job requests resources from a partition, and immediately opens a session on the assigned nodes so you can work interactively.
+This is done usually on specially designated interactive or test partitions, that have low to no wait times (but also usually low maximum resource allocation and short maximum sessions), so your session can start immediately.
+This can also be attempted on normal partitions, but of course you would have to be present at the terminal when your job actually starts.

-There are multiple use cases for interactive queues:
+There are multiple use cases for interactive jobs:

 • Testing a new submission script or SLURM configuration.